Bethany McGlyn

 Biography

-Bethany has worked in curatorial departments at Historic Rock Ford, Winterthur, Historic Annapolis, and the National Parks Service, and is the inaugural Curatorial Fellow at the Robert H. Smith International Center for Jefferson Studies at Monticello.
+Bethany has worked in curatorial departments at Historic Rock Ford, Winterthur, Historic Annapolis, and the National Parks Service, and was the inaugural Curatorial Fellow at the Robert H. Smith International Center for Jefferson Studies at Monticello.
 Her work has been supported by the Alexandria Association, Furniture History Society, Robert H. Smith International Center for Jefferson Studies at Monticello, Jefferson Scholars Foundation, Winterthur Museum, Garden, and Library, The Decorative Arts Trust, George Washington’s Mount Vernon, Vernacular Architecture Forum, Homewood Museum at Johns Hopkins University, and the Museum of Early Southern Decorative Arts.

 Publications